payitgov/payit-oauth-example/README.md

 5. The application should be available at http://localhost:8080

-## Overall oAuth Configuration
+## Overall OAuth Configuration

-To utilize PayIt Oauth You need to contact us at productteam@payitgov.com for new client registration.
+To utilize PayIt OAuth You need to contact us at productteam@payitgov.com for new client registration.

 #### Provide us:
   A list of redirect uris.
 All the possible redirection entrypoints to which we should return the user.